Will I Face Age Restrictions Teaching English Abroad in Asia?

 Unlike Latin America or Europe, where teachers are hired in person and are responsible for the majority of start-up expenses, schools in Asia typically hire in advance and spend a significant amount of time and resources on new teachers.

-Employers can fear older teachers may not adjust to the new culture and hectic lifestyle that is often associated with the region.
-Because schools place such an investment in hiring, they want be absolutely certain that teachers will stay for the full contract and be up for full teaching commitment.
+Employers can possibly fear that older teachers may not adjust to the new culture and hectic lifestyle that is often associated with the region.
+Because schools place such an investment in hiring, they want to be absolutely certain that teachers will stay for the full contract and be up for full teaching commitment.

 3. Understand the 'Respect Your Elders' Culture

-Asian culture takes the saying "respect your elders," to a new level.
-Asian culture and society treat elders with the utmost respect and this is very much instilled in children at a young age.
+Asian culture takes the saying "respect your elders" to a new level.
+Asian culture and society treat elders with the utmost respect, and this is very much instilled in children at a young age.
 This is also one of the reasons schools in Asia are hesitant to hire more mature teachers.

 4. Be Aware of the Specifics of Teaching Young Learners

-During the interview process, more mature teachers will have to be aware of the position they are applying for and the demographic of the students in the school and handle the interview accordingly.
+During the interview process, more mature teachers will have to be aware of the position they are applying for and the demographic of the students in the school, and handle the interview accordingly.

-Age Limit for TEFL Teachers in Asia: Take Aways
+Age Limit for TEFL Teachers in Asia: Takeaways

-Check out some of these Alumni Q&As from more mature teachers and as always, talk to an advisor to create the best plan for your adventure!
+Check out some of these Alumni Q&As from more mature teachers, and as always, talk to an advisor to create the best plan for your adventure!

-International TEFL Academy has helped numerous older teachers follow their dreams abroad, so if you’re willing to follow these tips, there’s no reason why we can’t help you too!
+International TEFL Academy has helped numerous older teachers follow their dreams abroad, so if you’re willing to follow these tips, there’s no reason why we can’t help you, too!

 Pro Tip!
 Some factors that may enhance your opportunities in many of these countries: